ImHangLi/verkle-rust/README.md

 Finally, let's implement proof generation and verification methods for the Verkle tree.

-💡 **Cryptographic Hint:** Verkle tree proofs leverage the properties of the underlying polynomial commitment scheme.
+Verkle tree proofs leverage the properties of the underlying polynomial commitment scheme.
 The proof typically consists of commitments to polynomials along the path from root to leaf, along with IPA proofs for the relevant evaluations.

 First, let's define our `IpaProof` struct: